MuntasirSZN/better-auth-dashboard/docs/getting-started.md

 ## Adding the plugin

-Head to your auth file, and follow this example:
+As a bare minimum, better-auth-dashboard requires the [Admin plugin](https://www.better-auth.com/docs/plugins/admin).

+In your auth file, wrap your plugins array with the `dashboardPluginWrapper` imported from `better-auth-dashboard`.

 ```ts
 //...
 import { dashboardPluginWrapper } from "better-auth-dashboard";